novigit/code-notes/igv.md

 OTHER COLORS indicate that the reads' mate is mapped to a different contig / chromosome One color per contig / chromosome?

+#### Read alignment loading
+If you get a message that tells you you ran out of memory while loading the alignment track, its likely it will only show you up to as far as it was able to load.
+Some regions may thus not have visible coverage while in fact they were covered by reads.
+Those reads were just not loaded into memory before it ran out of memory.

+If you suspect this from happening, restart IGV, remove irrelevant tracks and try again